standardweb3/standard-subgraph/README.md

 # SushiSwap Subgraph

-Aims to deliver analytics & historical data for SushiSwap.
+Aims to deliver analytics & historical data for Standard Tech.
 Still a work in progress.
 Feel free to contribute!

 The Graph exposes a GraphQL endpoint to query the events and entities within the SushiSwap ecosytem.